Your Friendly Neighborhood Spider-Man

 Your Friendly Neighborhood Spider-Man is an American animated television series created by Jeff Trammell for the streaming service Disney+, based on Marvel Comics featuring the character Spider-Man.
 It is the 12th television series in the Marvel Cinematic Universe (MCU) from Marvel Studios and is produced by Marvel Studios Animation.
 The series explores Peter Parker's origin story and early days as Spider-Man, and is set in an alternate timeline from the main films and television series of the MCU where Norman Osborn becomes Peter's mentor instead of Tony Stark.
 Trammell serves as showrunner and head writer, with Mel Zwyer as supervising director.

 Hudson Thames voices Peter Parker / Spider-Man, reprising his role from the Marvel Studios animated series What If...?
 (2021–2024), with Kari Wahlgren, Grace Song, Eugene Byrd, Zeno Robinson, Colman Domingo, Hugh Dancy, and Charlie Cox also starring.
 Disney+ announced the series as Spider-Man: Freshman Year in November 2021, with Trammell attached.
 It was originally intended to be set in the main MCU continuity but the creative team found this too restrictive and decided to move it to an alternate timeline, allowing the series to explore familiar ideas and characters in new ways.
 It was retitled Your Friendly Neighborhood Spider-Man by December 2023.
 The 3D cel-shaded animation pays homage to the art style of early The Amazing Spider-Man comic books by Steve Ditko and John Romita Sr., with animation provided by Polygon Pictures and CGCG, Inc.

 Your Friendly Neighborhood Spider-Man premiered with its first two episodes on Disney+ on January 29, 2025.
-The rest of the 10-episode first season was released in groups until February 19, as part of Phase Five of the MCU.
-It received positive reviews from critics for its action, comedy, nostalgia, and animation style.
-The second season is expected to premiere in late 2026, as part of Phase Six.
+The rest of the 10-episode first season was released in groups until February 19 as part of Phase Five of the MCU.
+The season received positive reviews from critics for its action, comedy, nostalgia, and animation style, and it won a Children's and Family Emmy Award.
+The second season is scheduled to premiere in January 2027 as part of Phase Six.
 A third season is in development.